Jones-Wenzl idempotents For Rank 2 Simple Lie algebras: The Proof of Lemmas

 To find a single clasp expansion of the segregated clasp of weight $(a,b)$, we have to find all linear expansions of $\tilde D_{i,j}$ into a new web basis $D'_{i',j'}$.
 In general this is very complicate.
 Instead of using relations for linear expansions, we look for an alternative.
 From $\tilde D_{i,j}$ we see that there are $a+b+1$ nodes on top and $a+b-1$ nodes right above the clasp.
 A $Y$ shape in the web $D_{i,j}$ forces $\tilde D_{i,j}$ to have at least one rectangular face.
 Each splitting creates another rectangular face until it becomes a basis web (possibly using the relation \ref{a2defr22} in Figure \ref{relations} once).
 If we repeatedly use the rectangular relations as in equation~\ref{a2defr23} in Figure \ref{relations}, we can push up $Y$'s so that there are either two $Y$'s or one $U$ shape at the top.
-A {\it stem} of a web is $a+b-1$ disjoint union of vertical lines which connect top $a+b-1$ nodes out of $a+b+1$ nodes to the clasp of weight $(a,b-1)$ together a $U$-turn or two $Y$'s on top.
+A \emph{stem} of a web is $a+b-1$ disjoint union of vertical lines which connect top $a+b-1$ nodes out of $a+b+1$ nodes to the clasp of weight $(a,b-1)$ together a $U$-turn or two $Y$'s on top.
 It is clear that these connecting lines should be mutually disjoint, otherwise, we will have a cut path with weight less than $(a,b-1)$, $i. e.,$ the web is zero.
 Unfortunately some of stems do not arise naturally in the linear expansion of $\tilde D_{i,j}$ because it may not be obtained by removing elliptic faces.
-If a stem appears, we call it an {\it admissible stem}.
+If a stem appears, we call it an \emph{ admissible stem}.
 For single clasp expansions, finding all these admissible stems will be more difficult than linear expansions by relations.
 But for double clasp expansions of segregated clasps of weight $(a,b)$ there are only few possible admissible stems whose coefficients are nonzero.

-\begin{lem} After attaching the clasp of weight $(a,b-1)$ to the top left side of webs $\tilde D_{i,j}$ from the equation in Figure~\ref{a2abexp4}, the only non-vanishing webs are those three webs in Figure~\ref{a2ab2exppo}. \end{lem}
+\begin{lem} After attaching the clasp of weight $(a,b-1)$ to the top left side of webs $\tilde D_{i,j}$ from the equation in Figure~\ref{a2abexp4}, the only non-vanishing webs are those three webs as depicted in Figure~\ref{a2ab2exppo}. \end{lem}

 \begin{proof} It is possible to have two adjacent $Y$'s which appear in the second and third webs in Figure~\ref{a2ab2exppo} but a $U$-turn can appear in only two places because of the orientation of edges.
 If we attach the clasp of weight $(a,b-1)$ to the northwest corner of the resulting web and if there is a $U$ or a $Y$ shape just below the clasp of weight $(a,b-1)$, the web becomes zero.
 Therefore only these three webs do not vanish. \end{proof}